Remote work

 • The Cooley Academy Mentoring Program helps young lawyers become competent for their new roles in the workplace.

-• King Game diversity support in workplace mentoring program for females and non-binary employees
+• King Game supports diversity in a workplace mentoring program for female and non-binary employees.

 Virtual mentoring is not second to in-person mentoring.
 It is just how and where it takes place that is the difference.